 So, let’s get into the Craig Jones DVD itself.
 First and foremost, this is a two-volume set.
 All the content is divided between two discs, each covering a specific array of techniques.
 There are six chapters in each volume, which is considerably less than your classic Craig Jones DVD.
 What this means, though is not less material, but more precise instruction.
 Fewer chapters mean larger ones, which inherently, means high-level detailed instructions.

 Before we go into the specifics of the content itself, a couple of words on the technical aspects of this release.
-After the John Danaher first release, the grappling community lives in fear of badly produced DVD releases.
+After John Danaher’s first release, the grappling community lives in fear of badly produced DVD releases.
 Rest assured that this Craig Jones instructional is a flawless one.
 Camer angles are tight and precise, the sound is clear and the overall production is as good as it can possibly be.
 That said, time to peek into the contents.

 True to his coach’s conceptual approach to Jiu-Jitsu, Craig starts by talking about the basics of guard passing.
 He focuses particularly on the positions you need to look for when attempting to pass.
 This is probably the most important part of this instructional, so listen carefully.

 The first passing sequence covered is the knee cut pass.
 As regular as it sounds, much like with the z-guard, Craig adds a different taste to it.
 Those that love this pass will find everything they need here.
 Those that focus on other passing options will rediscover why this pass is so effective at the highest levels.

 In a natural continuation of things, the knee cut pass is followed by the leg weave pas sand some half guard passing principles.
 Yeah, I’m not forgetting about the leg locks.
 Each of these techniques is closely tied to a toehold, ankle lock or even heel hook threats that open up the passes like nothing you’ve ever experienced before!